-Gap cover: The back-up plan for medical aid shortfalls With healthcare costs rising and medical aids under pressure, gap cover fills a growing financial hole – but take-up remains stubbornly low… by Justin Brown April 1, 2026 Investing & Finance·Personal Finance 2
+Gap cover: the back-up plan for medical aid shortfalls With healthcare costs rising and medical aids under pressure, gap cover fills a growing financial hole – but take-up remains stubbornly low… by Justin Brown April 1, 2026 Investing & Finance·Personal Finance 2

 Discovery, humbled by poor crisis management, does a U-turn Discovery’s ham-fisted efforts to recoup money paid in error to some members is a lesson in how not to manage a crisis… by Francis Herd January 12, 2026 News·Opinion 1